xonixx/makesure/docs/@call.md

 Do we need `--file 'path/to/Makesurefile'`?

-No. Even if we run `./makesure path/to/Makesurefile` path resolution is relative to the `Makesurefile` location, so internal makesure invocation now doesn't need explicit Makesurefile reference.
-But let's add a test for this case.
+~~No. Even if we run `./makesure -f path/to/Makesurefile` path resolution is relative to the `Makesurefile` location, so internal makesure invocation now doesn't need explicit Makesurefile reference.
+But let's add a test for this case.~~

+Yes, we must add `--file` because it can be `./makesure -f path/to/anyname`.

 Are there other options to passthrough ([Usage](https://makesure.dev/Usage.html))?